-The Board is responsible for the setting the frameworks and policies that Sandhurst are governed by.
-These include the investment governance framework, risk management frameworks, supporting policies and remuneration.
-The Board must decide on and approve the composition of the governance committees and their powers.
-It must take appropriate and timely action regarding information contained in reports to the Board on investment matters.
+The STL Board is responsible for setting the frameworks and policies that Sandhurst are governed by.
+These include the investment governance framework, risk management frameworks, supporting policies and remuneration policy.
+The STL Board must decide on and approve the composition of the governance committees and their powers.
+It must take appropriate and timely action regarding information contained in reports to the STL Board on investment matters.

 Our embedded processes

-Sandhurst has an established governance framework and policies which are designed to ensure Sandhurst applies a sound governance approach, conducts its affairs with a high degree of integrity, and promotes a good governance culture.
-It is also designed to ensure that business decisions are in the best interests of beneficiaries, and that when making decisions the impact on beneficiaries is always considered.
+Sandhurst has an established governance framework and policies which are designed to ensure it applies a sound governance approach, conducts its affairs with a high degree of integrity, and promotes a good governance culture.
+It is also designed to ensure that business decisions are in the best interests of customers, and that when making decisions the impact on customers is always considered.

 Code of Conduct

 The recognition and management of risk is critical to our success.
-Sandhurst's regularly reviewed risk management framework is the totality of systems, structures, policies, processes and people within its business operations that identify, assess, manage, mitigate and monitor all internal and external sources of inherent risk that could have a material impact on its business operations or beneficiaries.
+Sandhurst's regularly reviewed risk management framework represents the totality of systems, structures, policies, procedures, processes, and people that the business uses to identify, assess, manage, mitigate, and monitor all internal and external sources of inherent risk that could have a material impact on its business operations or customers.

 Sandhurst's approach to risk management is inclusive of several risk areas, including financial risks: credit, market and investment, liquidity risks and non-financial risks: operational, governance and strategic risks.
 Sandhurst employs the 'three lines of defence model' in order to ensure effective risk management and control.
 Sandhurst uses many systems to measure and monitor investment risk to ensure alignment between investment returns and the investment objectives and benchmarks of our products.

-The Sandhurst Board is ultimately responsible for ensuring a sound risk management culture and risk management framework is always in place to appropriately manage material risks to Sandhurst's business operations.
-It is recognised that at all levels of Sandhurst's staff must take an active role in maintaining an effective risk management culture including identification and reporting of any actual or potential risk events.
+The STL Board is responsible for ensuring a sound risk management culture and the risk management framework is in place at all times, to appropriately manage material risks to Sandhurst's business operations.
+It is recognised that all levels of Sandhurst's staff must take an active role in maintaining an effective risk management culture including identification and reporting of any actual or potential risk events.

 Speak Up and Whistleblowing

-Sandhurst are committed to promoting a culture of compliance and ethical behaviour, where staff decisions, actions and behaviours reflect and reinforce our corporate values and purpose.
-We understand that it is important to identify problems early to assist in improving outcomes or all our stakeholders.
-Our policies are designed to facilitate the resolution of concerns and offers protection to anyone who reports concerns in good faith under those policies.
+Sandhurst is committed to promoting a culture of integrity and ethical behaviour, where our decisions, actions and conduct reflect and reinforce our corporate values.
+We understand that it is important to identify problems early to assist in improving outcomes for all our stakeholders.
+Our policies are designed to facilitate the resolution of concerns and offer protection to anyone who reports concerns in good faith under those policies.

 We love to hear from our customers whether it's a compliment, suggestion or an expression of dissatisfaction.
 It is important for us to know what we do well, and we are just as keen to hear when we have not met our customer's expectations.

 We consider Internal Dispute Resolution (IDR) to be an important and necessary first step in the complaint handling process, as it gives us an opportunity to hear when we do not meet our customer’s expectations and address them genuinely, efficiently and effectively.
 We are also a member of an external dispute resolution (EDR) service, being the Australian Financial Complaints Authority (AFCA).